martijnlegene/Thesis/README.md

 This Folder contains the SD model, the EMA calculations, the PRIM analysis, and visualizations

-FINAL MODEL CLEANED contains the SD model in text
+Final model cleaned.mdl contains the SD model in text